reasonml/reason-native/docs/introduction.md

 ## License

-reason-native is MIT licensed, as found in the LICENSE file.
+Reason Native is MIT licensed, as found in the LICENSE file.